azuline/cmponly/README.md

 - Fields must be specified twice, once in the `want` struct, and again in the `cmponly.Fields` function call.
-- It is refactoring semi-unfriendly, does not support LSP auto-rename.
+- It is refactoring semi-unfriendly, as it does not support LSP auto-rename.
 - It requires an additional linter.

 ## Usage